elementary-Inc/blog/_posts/2021/2022-01-01-elementary-os-6-odin-released.md

 <figcaption>Camera</figcaption>
 </figure>

 We've revamped Camera in OS 6 with a fresh UI and several new features.
-Camera now supports multiple cameras, mirroring, and brightness and contrast adjustment.
+Camera now supports switching between multiple cameras, toggling mirroring of the image, and brightness and contrast adjustment.
 When a recording is finished, Camera now sends an in-app notification with a button to open the video—perfect for making sure it looks how you want.

 <figure markdown="1">
 ![Screenshot of AppCenter](/images/{{ page.slug }}/appcenter.png){: width="1081" height="669"}